bachtell/med-sa-burst-analysis/README.md

 A modular MATLAB pipeline for analyzing Med-PC self-administration data with integrated burst detection and session-level behavioral summary statistics.

 This repository was developed to process Med-PC C-array behavioral output files from rodent drug self-administration experiments.
-The workflow reconstructs behavioral event timestamps, computes self-administration metrics, detects burst-like intake behavior, and exports organized summary tables for downstream statistical analysis.
+The workflow reconstructs behavioral event timestamps, computes self-administration metrics, detects burst-like intake behavior, and exports organized summary tables for visualization and statistical analysis.

 ---